Manage Database Users

 Add a Database User

-A user can be added by using the CREATE USER command.
+Database users can also be added by using the CREATE USER command.
 The GRANT command cannot be used to add a new user since auto user creation by using the GRANT command is deprecated and the NO_AUTO_CREATE_USER variable is enabled by default.

 Change a Database User Password